chrisseaton/rhizome/doc/assembler.md

 you do define the label later on, it goes back to the record of places where the jump was used before it was defined and puts the actual address in.

+#### References

+In some cases you may want to reference Ruby objects from compiled code that you emit from the assembler.
+The Ruby GC does not understand our compiled code, so if the only place that the objects are referenced from is the compiled code the GC may collect them.
+To prevent this, the assembler maintains a conventional Ruby `Array` of objects that were referenced from the compiled code.
+As long as you reference the assembler or this array of references, the objects will be kept alive.

 ### More technical details

 The rules for encoding assembly instructions to machine code bytes in AMD64 are